-14.3.1.
-Type of drilling program
+14.3.
+Drilling and Sampling 14.3.1.
+Type of Drilling Program

 Apex in recent years initiated several drilling campaigns.
 The drilling campaign under Crew Gold covered the latter portion of 2005 up to 2007.
 This was followed by the drilling campaign under ASVI-Mindanao Gold which commenced during the latter portion of 2009 up to 2013.
-Current Apex management continued with the drilling campaign underground to provide operations with advanced information on the lateral and vertical vein continuity while the objective of the surface exploration drilling was to identify additional vein targets for intermediate and long-term mine development.
+Drilling operations are sustained by the current Apex management using an in-house diamond drill rig fleet for underground holes and by engaging the services of contractors for surface holes.
+The current drilling program aims to define the lateral and vertical continuity of the veins actively being mined, to test the identified prospects within the tenement areas, and also to confirm mineralization in areas with old mine workings that are now inaccessible.

-The 2005 campaign was a Resource Definition Diamond Drilling Program implemented upon the approval of MPSA-225-2005-XI.
+The 2005 campaign was a resource definition diamond drilling program implemented upon the approval of MPSA-225-2005-XI.
 The program concentrated on the delineation of the Masara-Bonanza-Sandy-Maria Inez veins following the NW-SE strike length approximately 2.5km extending along the Malumon River valley.
 Several other vein systems were also included, namely Don Fernando-Don Joaquin system, Bibak, Jessie, St.Benedict, Masarita, and St. Francis.
 The secondary objective for the St. Francis drilling campaign was to delimit the porphyry mineralization within the area.
 A total of 212 holes were drilled with an aggregated 43,760m drill core output.
-The majority of the drilling campaign were surface drill holes with only five holes collared underground.
+The majority of the drilling campaign was surface drill holes with only five holes collared underground.